xinhez/xinhez.github.io/README.md

-I am a PhD Candidate at the Harvard John A. Paulson School of Engineering and Applied Sciences.
-I am interested in integrating artificial intelligence and biology, with a focus on stem cell research.
-I received bachelor and master's degrees in Electrical and Computer Engineering from Carnegie Mellon University.
+I am a PhD Candidate at Harvard University.
+I am currently working on integrating artificial intelligence and biology, with a focus on stem cell research.

 # Academia